-The reported discharges of iodine-131 over the period have been in the range 16 to 21 TBq/y.
+The reported yearly discharges of iodine-131 over the period have been in the range 16 TBq to 21 TBq.
 In 2010 there was an increase in the discharges from the medical sector and the sum of data provided amounts to 26 TBq.
-The main reason for this increase is that the Belgian contribution is increased with approximately 5 TBq in 2010 compared with the previous years.
-In 2011 the total reported discharges of lodine-131 were 22 TBq, which is more in line with the reported discharges in the period before 2010.
-The total amount reported is however an under-estimate of the total discharges, as not all Contracting Parties reported.
+In 2011 the total reported discharges of Iodine-131 were 22 TBq and in 2012 there was a further decrease in the discharges to 14.5 TBq.
+The total amount reported is however an under-estimate of the total discharges, as not all CPs reported.
 Iodine-131 is widely used in medicine, and in Europe its use is assumed to be approximately proportional to population.
-In the absence of data from Contracting Parties on their populations living on the North-East Atlantic watershed/catchment area, a very rough estimate has been made to allow for those Contracting Parties that did not report their medical discharges; the actual discharge of iodine-131 is likely to be 26 ± 5 TBq/y.
-This is on the same level as the discharges of total beta from the nuclear industry, which in 2011 amounted to 25,9 TBq.
+In the absence of data from CPs on their populations living on the NE Atlantic watershed/catchment area, a very rough estimate has been made to allow for those CPs that did not report their medical discharges; the actual discharge of iodine-131 is likely to be 18.5 + 5 TBq/y.
+This is about 1.8 TBq lower than the discharges of total beta from the nuclear industry, which in 2012 amounted to 20.1 TBq.